abdullahejazjanjua/Avoid/README.md

 ## Acknowledgments

-Gratitude to my instructors for guiding these projects, pivotal to my growth as a developer.
+Gratitude to my instructors for guiding these projects, pivotal to my growth as a programmer.
 Feel free to explore, provide feedback, or reach out.
-Thank you for visiting my Semester Projects Repository!
+Thank you for visiting my Avoid Repository!